sigmdel/lazmacropad/README.md

 In Linux, the situation is more complex. `Ctrl-V` will work most times as will `Shift-Insert`.
 However, neither of these will work at the command line prompt of a terminal.
 In that case the custom paste command which is `Shift+Ctrl+V` by default may work (it does in the MATE terminal).
 Because it might be worthwhile to experiment with other shortcuts, such as `Mouse_Middle` which pastes selections in X11, it is possible to redefine the custom paste command.
 There is a restriction as there can be only one custom definition per macro definitions file.

-### 9.1.
+### 8.1.
 Notes

 - When running in Linux, *lazmacropad* copies a string macro into the clipboard, also copies it into the primary selection.
 This is the behaviour of many applications (Geany, VSCodium, VS Code, GNote, LibreOffice Writer and the Lazarus IDE editor,... ), which synchronize the two mechanisms so that pasting selected text can be done with `Ctrl+V` or `Shift+Insert`.

 - When running in Windows, `Shift+Insert` does not work as a paste command even if it can be used on the physical keyboard.

-## 10. Accommodating Different Keypads
+## 9. Accommodating Different Keypads

 With version 0.7.2, *lazmacropad* can handle keypads with up to 36 keys.
 Starting with version 0.8.6 it is no longer necessary to edit the configuration file manually to set the number of rows and columns.
 This can be done in the `Parameters` window.
 Adjustments in those values will be reflected as soon as they are set.

 The default values are 4 columns and 4 rows.
 There is a 36-key limit which is arbitrary.
-Should one wanted to have an even bigger keypad then additional character *messages* to the SKeyLabels resource string  in `params.pas` and the `hexaKeys` array of chars in the Arduino sketch has to be adjusted as a consequence.
+Should one wanted to have an even bigger keypad then additional character *messages* to the `SKeyLabels` resource string  in `uconfig.pas` and the `hexaKeys` array of chars in the Arduino sketch has to be adjusted as a consequence.
 Other values must also be adjusted in the Arduino sketch: `ROWS`, `COLS` and the byte arrays `rowPins` and `colPins`.

-## 11. Further Developments
+## 10. Further Developments

 The project is complete in its present form meaning that new functionality is envisioned only as a consequence of a hardware enhancement such as the addition of a rotary encoder.
 That would be getting away from the initial goal of creating a very simple hardware project.

 An upcoming version 1.0 will therefore be limited to code improvements only.
 In particular, the current implementation of macro definitions needs to be refactored and the same is true of the serial connection code.
 There is no target date for that version.

-## 12. Documentation
+## 11. Documentation

 There is a [post about this project](https://sigmdel.ca/michel/program/fpl/macrokeypad/basic_macrokeypad_fr.html) which contains a draft *user manual*.
 It is an incomplete, does not cover changes made after release 0.8.6 and currently available in French only.

-## 13. Acknowledgment
+## 12. Acknowledgment

 There is no shortage of information on all sorts of more or less sophisticated macro key pads.
 The Brian Lough video, [The Simplest DIY Macro Keypad with Arduino](https://www.youtube.com/watch?v=ORujXGDqG_I&ab_channel=BrianLough) and corresponding [GitHub repository, arduino-switcheroonie,](https://github.com/witnessmenow/arduino-switcheroonie) stands out for its simplicity, but that project is based on an Arduino Pro Micro.
 The Cristian Bastidas (crixodia) [arduino-nano-macro-keypad](https://github.com/crixodia/arduino-nano-macro-keypad) GitHub repository showed how to achieve something very similar  with a Nano and a Python script on the desktop.
 This later project is clearly the model for *lazmacropad*.

-## 14. Licence
+## 13. Licence

 Copyright 2022, 2023 Michel Deslierres, no rights reserved.